Jerrydotpy/EpikCordGuide/docs/gettingstarted/sections.md

 # Sections

+A section is a like a cog in discord.py, it is a part of the bot split up.
+You would use this for commands and events.
+An example would be fun.py, where you put fun commands in it.

 !!! info
-    This is not supported yet in the library.
+    This is supported but is unstable

-    This page will not be written until the library supports cogs
+    This page will not be written until the library has a stable version of sections